yurikoval/omniauth-slack/README.md

 ## Authentication Options

-Authentication options are specified in the provider block, as show above, and all are optional except for `:scope`.
+Authentication options are specified in the provider block, as shown above, and all are optional except for `:scope`.
 You will need to specify at least one scope to get a successful authentication and authorization.

 Some of these options can also be given at runtime in the authorization request url.